-Disclosure controls and procedures are controls and other procedures that are designed to ensure that information required to be disclosed by us in the reports we file or submit in accordance with National Instrument 51-102 - Continuous Disclosure Obligations ("NI 51-102") and under the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act") is recorded, processed, summarized and reported within the time periods specified by NI 51-102 and the Canadian Securities Administrators and the U.S. Securities and Exchange Commission's rules and forms.
-Disclosure controls and procedures include, without limitation, controls and procedures designed to provide reasonable assurance that information required to be disclosed by us in the reports we file or submit under NI 51-102 and the Exchange Act is accumulated and communicated by management, including the Interim Chief Executive Officer and Chief Financial Officer, to allow timely decisions regarding required disclosure.
+Disclosure controls and procedures are controls and other procedures that are designed to ensure that information required to be disclosed by us in the reports we file or submit in accordance with National Instrument 51-102 - Continuous Disclosure Obligations ("NI 51-102") is recorded, processed, summarized and reported within the time periods specified by NI 51-102 and the Canadian Securities Administrators.
+Disclosure controls and procedures include, without limitation, controls and procedures designed to provide reasonable assurance that information required to be disclosed by us in the reports we file or submit under NI 51-102 is accumulated and communicated by management, including the Interim Chief Executive Officer and Chief Financial Officer, to allow timely decisions regarding required disclosure.

-As required by National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings ("NI 52-109") and Rule 13a-15(b) under the Exchange Act, our management, including our Interim Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures as of June 30, 2022.
-Based on the evaluation, our Interim Chief Executive Officer and Chief Financial Officer concluded that, as of June 30, 2022, our disclosure controls and procedures are not effective at a reasonable assurance level due to the material weakness described in Management's Report on Internal Control over Financial Reporting for the year ended March 31, 2022, and inability to provide the Merit Foods financial statements as required by Rule 3-09 of Regulation S-X.
+As required by National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings ("NI 52-109"), our management, including our Interim Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures as of September 30, 2022.
+Based on the evaluation, our Interim Chief Executive Officer and Chief Financial Officer concluded that, as of September 30, 2022, our disclosure controls and procedures are not effective at a reasonable assurance level due to the material weakness described in Management's Report on Internal Control over Financial Reporting for the year ended March 31, 2022.